Customs Audit in Dubai, UAE

 - Customs will perform an exit interview and review with the importer/exporter in order to discuss assessments that were made regarding the legal of compliance of the client and any further action or sanction that is imposed to the entity

-Apart from providing customs audit prior to official audit of customs and assistance with customs reconciliation in UAE, our team of approved customs auditors in UAE will help resolve the most common customs issues including the following:
+Apart from providing customs audit prior to the official audit of customs and assistance with customs reconciliation service in UAE, our team of approved customs auditors in UAE will help resolve the most common customs issues including the following:

 - Common errors – this is when the government authority has already identified common reasons that reduced compliance of the business entity;